-Base: represents the intrinsic and fundamental characteristics of a vulnerability that are constant over time and user environments.

-Temporal: represents the characteristics of a vulnerability that change over time but not among user environments.

-Environmental: represents the characteristics of a vulnerability that are relevant and unique to a particular user's environment.
+- Base: represents intrinsic and fundamental characteristics of a vulnerability which are constant over time and user environments. - Temporal: represents characteristics of a vulnerability which change over time but not among user environments. - Environmental: represents characteristics of a vulnerability which are relevant and unique to a particular user's environment.